Singulair’s Mental Health Risks

 Although the first label update was about reported neuropsychiatric events, it wasn’t until 2020 that the FDA added the boxed warning for neuropsychiatric side effects.
 This warning came in response to growing postmarketing reports and parents describing these symptoms in their children.

-Additionally, while researchers conducted early clinical trials on rats, these results don’t always translate directly to humans.
-Although these studies showed potential drug buildup in the rodents’ brains, human trials didn’t initially reveal this.
+While researchers had conducted early clinical trials on rats, such results don’t always translate directly to humans.
+So while these studies showed potential drug buildup in the rodents’ brains, human trials didn’t initially do so.
 Psychiatric effects in people can manifest slowly and inconsistently, and the drug’s original safety tests focused more on physical side effects than mental impacts.

 Singulair’s Black Box Warning and FDA Warnings Timeline